Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Method

 \subsection{Audio-Visual Alignment Module}

-The Audio-Visual Alignment Module is designed to align visual and auditory modalities for precise localization of sound-producing regions.
-As shown in \cref{fig:overview}, AVAM alternates between Cross Alignment Block and Transformer Block, which progressively enhance spatial coherence and cross-modal interactions.Given the visual tokens $E_v$ and enhanced audio embedding $Q$, each Cross Alignment Block performs a double cross-attention $\operatorname{Attn}(Q,K,V)$ pipeline.
+The Audio-Visual Alignment Module (AVAM) aligns visual and auditory modalities to precisely localize sound-producing regions.
+As illustrated in \cref{fig:overview}, AVAM employs an alternating architecture of Cross Alignment Blocks and Transformer Blocks, progressively refining spatial coherence and cross-modal interactions.